 When you launch, you grow quickly.
 You’re going to outgrow your initial market, you'll look around for other opportunities to grow, and you’ll find yourself wondering “where do I go next?”
 For businesses that start out in the UK, the answer is likely to be “abroad”.
 British businesses are twice as likely to expand into international markets as similar firms elsewhere.
 “Similar”, here, means “growing in size or turnover by 20% per year over the last three years, and started out with more than ten people" - that’s the definition of “Scale-up” as the Scaleup Institute sees it.
 If that's where your business is, this guide is for you.

 A lot of people think that marketing is solely concerned with long-term growth.
 If you need short-term financial fixes, they say, you need to turn to sales.
 While it’s true that marketers have the big picture in mind, it’s simply false that they can’t help businesses in the here and now.
 A PPC push, an email re-engagement campaign, a promotional offer - each of these is designed to work in the space of days or weeks, not months.
 And each can add considerable value to your sales pipeline.
 Even these short-term campaigns require strategic marketing thought, however.
 While sales might hammer a (GDPR-approved) list with cold calls to try and make immediate financial gains, we think there are better ways to go about it.
-So here are five ways marketing can fatten up your sales pipeline for the quarter.
+Here are 5 steps to grow your sales pipeline by 5x in 3 months:

 Introduction Business owners don’t always seek growth for growth’s sake.
 Founding or buying a business, building its value and selling it on is the ultimate goal for many of the businesses leaders we work with, and so it’s a key consideration for our Marketing Directors too.